 BLOGS + COLUMNISTS

-The Latest on Russia investigations (all times local):
+The Latest on President Donald Trump and US policy in Afghanistan (all times local):